Download PDF Nanaville Adventures in Grandparenting Anna Quindlen 9780812996104 Books

 Quindlen is writing for her peers.
 If you aren’t a grandparent and don’t expect to become one anytime soon (or perhaps at all,) then this memoir will probably not be a magical experience for you.
 But the title and book jacket make it clear exactly where she is going, and I am delighted to go with her.

-• Anna Quindlen portrays the challenges of parenting the second time around through her personal experience as a first-time grandparent.
+Highly recommended to grandparents, and to those on the cusp. - Anna Quindlen portrays the challenges of parenting the second time around through her personal experience as a first-time grandparent.
 While she points out how the role of grandparents has evolved throughout the years, she also shows what a balancing act it has always been.
 A grandparent often walks a fine line when it comes to how much support and advice the parents will welcome.
 Soon-to-be grandparents will find this book to be an introduction to the world they are about to enter.
 Those who are already immersed in grandparenting should be able to relate to many of the author's personal experiences.
 Thanks to NetGalley and Random House for the opportunity to read and review Nanaville.

-• This is absolutely the gift to give for Mother’s Day to grandmothers—new ones, veteran ones.
+- This is absolutely the gift to give for Mother’s Day to grandmothers—new ones, veteran ones.
 It doesn’t matter because it is perfect gift.
 Told with truth and humor, this is the story of Anna Quindlen becoming a grandmother for the first time.
 She explores families with different nationalities and learning different languages.
 She offers her sage advice about when to butt out and when to give your two cents worth.
 This was a very fast read and enjoyable the entire time that I was reading.
 The vignettes were humorous as well as realistic which make the book very readable and enjoyable.
-I plan to purchase a hard copy for myself so that I can read it again and again when I need to remind myself of my true role as a “Nanna.”
-Loved it!
+I plan to purchase a hard copy for myself so that I can read it again and again when I need to remind myself of my true role as a “Nanna.†Loved it!

 Disclaimer

-• This arrived at the perfect time as I will be entering Nanaville in less than two weeks.
+Disclosure of Material Connection I received a complimentary copy of this book from the publisher via Netgalley.
+I was not required to write a positive review.
+The opinions expressed are my own.
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255, “Guides Concerning the Use of Testimonials and Endorsements in Advertising.†- This arrived at the perfect time as I will be entering Nanaville in less than two weeks.
 With her typical warm and candid style, she delivers a heartwarming and entertaining look at entering this new phase of her life.
 No longer the primary caregiver, she learns how to sit back, button her lip, and play a new role as her grandson's Nana.For me, it reinforced the need to "wear beige and keep your mouth shut."Respecting the parent' decisions even if it clashes with your own allows you to have more time with your grandchild.
 The book reads like a fresh breeze and is the perfect gift for grandma's everywhere whether newly minted or long past this stage.
 I want to buy this for all of my friends!